Studio H is the Howe's digital media studio, located in the lower level of the library behind the nonfiction section.

 How can you make something in Studio H?

-Studio H is currently closed to the public due to COVID-19 concerns.
-We are not able to properly maintain social distancing guidelines in our small digital studio.
-The Howe Community Makerspace at Hanover High School is also currently unavailable to the public.
+Studio H is currently closed to the public due to COVID-19.
+The Howe Community Makerspace at Hanover High School is also currently closed to the public.

 We have virtual programs for teens and adults.
 Please visit our calendar of events for more details and sign up for the Howe Library newsletter to be the first to learn of new program offerings.

-To order something to be 3D printed, go here.
+To request something to be 3D printed, go here.

 Visit our YouTube page for Howe Makers videos, including video "get started guides" for borrowable kits.
-We have Makey makey, Sphero, and Micro:bit kits that can be borrowed for 3 weeks.
+We have Makey makey, Sphero, Micro:bit, and Scribble Bot kits that can be borrowed for 3 weeks.
+Search keyword "tech kit" in the library catalogue to see available titles or place a hold.

 Studio H Tools: